 Flags are raised when we hear these figures, which is understandable.
 Sydney and Darwin make up a significant proportion of the Australian housing market.

 But a decline in numbers in some regions over a certain period, is not a reason to panic.

 These figures are taken over a three-month or one-month period, and don’t necessarily predict what is to come.
 While economists are on alert, there is no consensus about what will happen in the future.
 No-one can be certain.

 What we can be sure of, is that the house market inevitably rises and falls.
-And after such a strong growth in house prices, particularly in Sydney, it is reasonable that the market will stagnate slightly.
-House prices fell in 2015.
-And many times before.
-But that’s not to say they won’t come back again.
+And after such a strong growth in house prices, particularly in Sydney, it is reasonable to expect that the market will stagnate slightly.
+House prices fell in 2015 and many times before.
+But that’s not to say they won’t come back up again.

 Also, averages taken in Sydney and Darwin do not speak for the whole of Australia.
 They don’t even reflect all parts of these regions.
 Sydney and Darwin are diverse; many parts of both cities won’t experience decline in value.

-If we are focussing on recentalone, we see that there was a 0.2 per cent rise in combined regional values in the last quarter.
+If we are focusing on recentalone, we see that there was a 0.2 per cent rise in combined regional values in the last quarter.
 Melbourne house prices increased by 1.9 per cent.
 Hobart increased by 3.3 per cent.
-What’s going on in Sydney won’t necessarily impact other regions.
+So, what’s going on in Sydney won’t necessarily impact other regions.

 A slowing of house prices is not a reason to sell up quickly.
-A hurried reaction could mean you loose money, not only on the value of the property, but on the cost of buying and selling.
+A rushed decision could mean you lose money, not only on the value of the property, but on the cost of buying and selling.
 Instead, take a long-term view of your investment.
 Pay more off your house now so you have more equity later on.
 And who knows?
 The market might bounce back again relatively soon.